 You are required to attend the first class or laboratory meeting to confirm your enrollment.
 All classes and laboratories meet the first week of classes.
 Contact the professor directly to ask that your seat be held if you

 can't make the first meeting.

-Set up your Moodle account (linked from the Dash).
+If you haven't done so yet, set up your Moodle account (linked from the Dash).
 Moodle is Swarthmore's course management systems, and are used by many courses to post syllabi, homework assignments, discussions, etc.

 For Moodle supported courses, you need to hand in the Add/Drop form the day you make the change, in order to get your name on the list as soon as possible.